1. Users, Groups and Roles#

 Adding a new local user

-Select the user from the list of users and click Deactivate.
+Select the user from the list of existing users and click Deactivate to deactivate the user.

 You can remove an AD integrated user’s access to TrustView by removing the user from the AD security group.
 This does however not immediately deactivate the user in TrustView, because the state of the user is only updated during login attempts.
 You can however deactivate the user explicit by selecting the user on the list of all users and clicking Deactivate.